 The Customer AF asks the TN Provider for a PoP certificate that has a scope of authority covering the delegated TNs, and that contains the public key generated in (1).

 The TN Provider verifies that the Customer AF is authorized to obtain PoP certificates for the requested scope (see section 4.1.4.2 for details).
 If the requested scope does not exceed set of TNs delegated to the customer, then the TN Provider requests a PoP certificate from the STI-CA, following the normal procedures defined by SHAKEN Certificate Management.

+The STI-CA verifies the “ownership” of proposed delegated TNs by the TN provider.
+This verification could occur with either a query to a Provider of NP correction services or the STI-CA maintaining an up-to-date NP file.

+NOTE: This function could also be performed by the STI-PA.
+At this time it is unclear as to scope of STI_PA but it is recommended that this function be performed by either of these entities.

 The STI-CA generates a PoP certificate that chains to one of the CA’s root certificates, and returns it to the TN Provider at (4).

+Discussion: We have not introduced the concept of certificate chains in STIR/SHAKEN

 The TN Provider stores the PoP certificate in its STI-CR in order to make it available to remote verification services.

+Note: Are we saying that all SPs are now going to have an STI-CR?
+We should not describe a design that operators have STI-CRs.
+This may reside in STI-PA or STI-CA

 The TN Provider delivers the PoP certificate to the Customer AF.